Symmetric random walks on Homeo+(R): Recurrence

 \section{Recurrence}

 In this section, we establish the recurrence of the Markov chain $X$ when the measure $\mu$ is irreducible, symmetric, and has finite support.
-We begin with a lemma that extends \cite[Proposition 5.7]{DKN} (see also \cite{FFP}) and that will be crucial in \S \ref{S: uniqueness} and \S \ref{S: derriennic}.
-The proof is based on the Second Proof proposed in \cite{DKN} (for a proof based on the First Proof therein, see \cite{book}).
+We begin with a lemma that extends~\cite{DKN}, Proposition 5.7 (see also \cite {FFP}) and that will be crucial in Sections~\ref{Suniqueness} and~\ref{Sderriennic}.
+The proof is based on the second proof proposed in~\cite{DKN}; for a proof based on the first proof therein, see~\cite{book}. \begin{lemma} Let $\mu$ be an irreducible, symmetric probability measure on the group $\mathrm{Homeo}^+ ({\mathbf R})$.
+Then any nonvanishing $P$-invariant Radon measure $\nu$ on the real line is bi-infinite [i.e., $\nu (x,\infty ) = \infty$ and $\nu(-\infty,x) =\infty$, for all $x \in{\mathbf R}$]. \end{lemma} \begin{pf} Suppose that there exists an $x\in{\mathbf R}$ such that $\nu(x,\infty) < \infty$.
+Since the action is irreducible, for every $y\in{\mathbf R}$, there is an element $g\in G$ such that $g(x) < y$.
+Select $n > 0$ such that $\mu^{\star n} (g^{-1}) >0$ and then observe that